-Step No. 1: The first step is that the County designate the issue as a "construction issue" (this can be done where 75% of the proceeds are allocable to construction vs. acquisition; bond or note issues may be bifurcated for this purpose).
+Step No. 1: The first step is that the municipality designate the issue as a "construction issue" (this can be done where 75% of the proceeds are allocable to construction vs. acquisition; bond or note issues may be bifurcated for this purpose).
 "Construction issue" is defined in the Internal Revenue Code of 1986, as amended to include reconstruction and rehabilitation expenses.
-A "construction issue" is entitled to avoid arbitrage rebate if the County can meet certain spending rules which are much more favorable than the "95% in the first six months-5% in the next six months" schedule which is available for acquisitions.
-The spending rules for a designated construction issue give the County the following schedule: The County would have to expend 10% of the proceeds, including earnings on investments, within six months of the date of issuance of the obligations; 45% of the proceeds, including earnings on investments, within 12 months of the date of issuance of the obligations; 75% of the proceeds, including earnings on investments, within 18 months of the date of issuance of the obligations; and 100% of the proceeds\, including all remaining earnings on investments, within two years of the date of issuance of the obligations unless a retainage is required by law, in which event, the 100% becomes 95% and the final 5%, including all remaining earnings on investments, must be expended within three years of the date of issuance of the obligation.
-(Money is expended only when the check is written and delivered.)
+A "construction issue" is entitled to avoid arbitrage rebate if the municipality can meet certain spending rules which are much more favorable than the "95% in the first six months--5% in the next six months" schedule which is available for acquisitions.
+The spending rules for a designated construction issue give the municipality the following schedule: The municipality would have to expend 10% of the proceeds, including earnings on investments, within six months of the date of issuance of the obligations; 45% of the proceeds, including earnings on investments, within 12 months of the date of issuance of the obligations; 75% of the proceeds, including earnings on investments, within 18 months of the date of issuance of the obligations; and 100% of the proceeds, including all remaining earnings on investments, within two years of the date of issuance of the obligations unless a retainage is required by law, in which event, the 100% becomes 95% and the final 5%, including all remaining earnings on investments, must be expended within three years of the date of issuance of the obligation.
+(Money is expended only when the check is not only written and delivered.)

-Step No. 2: The second step of the "construction issue" designation process is that the County must elect whether the bond or note issue should operate under the so-called "Penalty Option" or decline to operate under such "Penalty Option."
-If the County elects to operate under the "Penalty Option," then failure to meet any of the spending tests at the six-month expiration, the 12-month expiration, the 18-month expiration, the two-year expiration or the three-year expiration, will subject the County to a penalty instead of arbitrage rebate for that particular period.
-The penalty is calculated by multiplying the difference between what the County did spend and what the County should have spent by 1.5%, and this will give the County the amount that it has to pay as a penalty to the federal government for that period.
+Step No. 2: The second step of the "construction issue" designation process is that the town or village must elect whether the bond or note issue should operate under the so-called "Penalty Option" or decline to operate under such "Penalty Option."
+If the municipality elects to operate under the "Penalty Option," then failure to meet any of the spending tests at the six-month expiration, the 12-month expiration, the 18-month expiration, the two-year expiration or the three-year expiration, will subject the municipality to a penalty instead of arbitrage rebate for that particular period.
+The penalty is calculated by multiplying the difference between what the municipality did spend and what the municipality should have spent by 1.5%, and this will give the town or village the amount that the municipality has to pay as a penalty to the federal government for that period.

-For instance, if a County had to expend \$100,000 within the first six months, but the County only expended \$90,000 as of that date, the difference, \$10,000, would be multiplied by 1.5%, which produces \$150.00, and the County would have to pay \$150.00 to the federal government.
+For instance, if a town, village or city had to expend \$100,000 within the first six months, and the town, village or city only expended \$90,000 as of that date, the difference,

+\$10,000, would be multiplied by 1.5%, which produces \$150.00, and the town, village or city would have to pay \$150.00 to the federal government.